QEWD-Courier/Ripple-Qewd/README.md

 ## Introduction

-rippleosi-ewd3 is a Node.js-based Middle Tier for the Ripple OSI project.
+qewd-ripple is a Node.js-based Middle Tier for the Ripple OSI project, based on the QEWD framework.

-### Installing and Configuring the RippleOSI Node.js / EWD 3 Middle Tier
+### Installing and Configuring the RippleOSI Node.js / QEWD Middle Tier

 Please follow ALL the steps listed below:

 1) Assumptions

-  The EWD 3 Middle Tier for RippleOSI is designed to run on a Linux platform (eg Ubuntu 16.04).
+  The QEWD Middle Tier for RippleOSI is designed to run on a Linux platform (eg Ubuntu 16.04).
 The embedded Open Source GT.M database is used as a high-performance cache and session store.